M-Dickerson/employee-tracker/README.md

 ## Description

-The motivation and purpose behind this project was to create an app that can be use to keep track of employees.
+The motivation and purpose behind this project was to create an app that can be used to keep track of employees.
 It solves the issue of not having a database the keeps tabs of employees managers, salaries, their names, and their IDs.
 I learned a lot about linking databases, as well as having to source the schema and seeds files for any changes to apply.

 ## Table of Contents